DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Theoretical Details

 The choice of these three dimensions is motivated by their central role in governing the exploration-exploitation trade-off in TODS, drawing inspiration from cognitive science and dialog theory: \begin{itemize} \item \textbf{Dialog Progress ($d_t = t/L$)} captures the \textit{temporal affordance}.
 Early phases ($d_t \rightarrow 0$) inherently afford more exploration to gather information, while late phases ($d_t \rightarrow 1$) afford exploitation to complete the task.
-This aligns with the common practice of annealing exploration schedules but provides a continuous, state dependent signal. \item \textbf{User Uncertainty ($u_t = |S_{unconfirmed}| / |S_{relevant}|$)} operationalizes the \textit{information gathering affordance}.
-A high $u_t$ indicates ambiguity in the user's goal, directly signaling the need for information seeking actions to reduce entropy, a well established principle in decision theory. \item \textbf{Slot Dependency ($\rho_t = \max_{u \in U} ( \frac{1}{|F|} \sum_{f \in F} M(u, f) )$)} captures the \textit{structural affordance} of the task environment, derived from a pre-computed slot co-occurrence matrix $M$ from the training corpus.
+This aligns with the common practice of annealing exploration schedules but provides a continuous, state dependent signal. \item \textbf{User Uncertainty} operationalizes the \textit{information gathering affordance}.

+A high $u_t$ indicates ambiguity in the user's goal, directly signaling the need for information seeking actions to reduce entropy, a well established principle in decision theory. \item \textbf{Slot Dependency} captures the \textit{structural affordance} of the task environment, derived from a pre-computed slot co-occurrence matrix $M$ from the training corpus.

 A high $\rho_t$ suggests that the next piece of information is highly predictable given what is already known (e.g., requesting \textit{departure} after knowing \textit{destination} in a taxi domain), making targeted exploitation more efficient than random exploration.
-This dimension encodes the latent structure of the domain. \end{itemize} This design transforms the complex, unstructured exploration problem in the raw belief space into a more manageable one in a structured space where states with similar exploration needs are grouped together, as visualized in Figure~\ref{fig:cognitive_space}.
+This dimension encodes the latent structure of the domain. \end{itemize}

+This design transforms the complex, unstructured exploration problem in the raw belief space into a more manageable one in a structured space where states with similar exploration needs are grouped together (Fig.~\ref{fig:cognitive_space}).
+The three hand-crafted dimensions deliberately balance expressiveness and tractability: their empirical necessity is verified in ablation (Table~\ref{tab:ablation}), and a learned alternative does not surpass them.